zipnn/zipnn/README.md

 ## Configuration

 The default configuration is ByteGrouping of 4 with vanilla ZSTD (running with 8 threads), and the input and outputs are "byte".
-For more advanced methods, please see the following options:
+For more advanced options, please consider the following parameters:

 * ```method```: Compression method, Supporting zstd, lz4, snappy (default value = 'zstd').
 * ```input_format```: The input data format, can be one of the following: torch, numpy, byte (default value = 'byte').